F5Networks/f5-azure-arm-templates-v2/examples/quickstart/README.md

   1. Update the **bigIpRuntimeInitConfig** input parameter to reference a corresponding `2nic` config file (for example, runtime-init-conf-2nic-payg.yaml).
   2. Update the **numNics** input parameter to **2**.

-- When specifying values for the bigIpInstanceType and numNics parameters, ensure that the instance type you select is appropriate for the deployment scenario.
-See [Azure Virtual Machine Instance Types](https://docs.microsoft.com/en-us/azure/virtual-machines/dv2-dsv2-series) for more information.

-However, most changes require modifying the configurations themselves.
+Other changes require customizing the example configuration files.
 For example:

 To deploy a **BYOL** instance: